 A third option is right-clicking the file name, choosing the option Get info, and then typing a new name in the Name and Extension field.
 (More information about changing file names is available from Apple’s user guide.)

 More duplicate file questions

 The file with the (1) in the name is not necessarily a duplicate file.
-It simply means that there was another file with the same name in the exact location at one point in time.
-The solution was to append a number to the newer file so that both files could exist in the precise location.
+It simply means that another file with the same name was in the exact location at one point.
+The solution was to append a number to the newer file so both files could exist in the precise location.

 If this article was helpful to you, please let me know in the comments.
 I’ll also share your notes with my family member.
 I think she will like not being the only one with “silly tech questions” (of course, silly questions don’t exist!)